Mamintal Adiong Sr.: Death

 On June 30, 2004, the same day he took his oath of office, he was brought to a hospital in Iligan because of high fever.
 Three days later, he died there of a heart attack; his remains were buried in his hometown in Ditsaan-Ramain in traditional Muslim rites.

-Remembrance
+Legacy

 While serving as provincial governor, he planned a project, a highway connecting Marawi to Wao, which was later realized by his son, then district representative Ansaruddin, who later authored a measure to rename the road in his father's honor.
 In December 2021, President Rodrigo Duterte signed into law an act renaming Marawi-Maguing-Bumbaran-Wao Road as Gov. Mamintal M. Adiong Sr. National Road.

+Electoral history

+Electoral history of Mamintal Adiong Sr.